Dr. Kenneth DeRemer

 Before moving to Portland I was born and raised in Kentucky.
 I have worked in several veterinary clinics over the course of my career.
 I worked in small clinics as well as in large hospitals.
 Most recently I worked as a Certified Veterinary Technician at Dove Lewis.
 During my time there I realized that while working in an emergency hospital was very rewarding, I really missed making lasting and more meaningful relationships with clients and their pets!
 I decided to move back into a smaller clinic where I get to meet amazing people and some incredible pets!
 In 2014, I joined Peninsula Dog & Cat Clinic and I absolutely love it.
 I really enjoy getting to see pets grow and develop over the course of their lives.
 When I am not working, I enjoy hiking, gardening, reading, and finding new vegan food venues.

 I came to work at Peninsula Dog & Cat Clinic in 2013.
 I previously worked for Dr DeRemer for several years at his first clinic, Paws & Claws, in Troutdale.
 I took several years off to raise my sons, and work at my local community child care.
 Moving back into the veterinary field was like riding a bike, and I jumped right away at the chance to work with such an amazing doctor.
 I love being able to work with animals, and make an impact on their lives.
 It is a very rewarding job.
 When I am not at work at Peninsula, I am very involved with my kids sports and education, and also supporting my local community.
+I currently am working as a teacher in the Vancouver school district, but help cover shifts when school is on break because I love working with animals.
 In my not so free time, I enjoy cooking, reading, hiking and long walks on the beach.